What has happened?

-We encourage everyone to practice normal cyber security awareness and be careful when responding to unsolicited communications, including phone calls, SMS messages and emails, particularly when they request personal and account information or that you click on a link or any attachments.
+We encourage everyone to practice normal cyber security awareness and be careful when responding to unsolicited communications, including phone calls, SMS messages and emails.
 You can find more advice on how to avoid scams generally at www.scamwatch.gov.au

 Has my password been compromised?
 Should I change my passwords?